timswims/ESK/README.md

 The *AgentInstall.sh* script is used to carry out the actual install of the OMC Gateway.
 The script requires a set of parameters that are specific to your environment.
 These parameters are specified in the response file *agent.rsp.*

-1. On your Linux / UNIX or Microsoft Windows host, logged in as the owner of the Oracle software (here, oracle) navigate to your staging directory.
+1. On your Linux / UNIX or Microsoft Windows host, logged in as the owner of the Oracle software navigate to your staging directory.
 Edit the *agent.rsp* file using any standard text editor.
 Add your values for the **mandatory parameters** in the *agent.rsp* file.
 Here are example values (make sure to replace these with the correct values for your environment):

 	* *TENANT_ID=example-tenant*

-	Note: this value must be exactly as shown in the UI, the format is instance name-domain name
+	Note: this value must be exactly as shown in the UI, the format is instance name-domain name.

 	* *UPLOAD_ROOT=https://example-tenant.management.us2.oraclecloud.com/*
 	* *AGENT_REGISTRATION_KEY=xxxxxxx-yyyyyyyyyyyyyyyyy*